anxiousimposter/mac-dev-setup/README.md

 ## System preferences

-If this is a new computer, there are a couple of tweaks I like to make to the System Preferences.
-Feel free to follow these, or to ignore them, depending on your personal preferences.
+The following are my personal preferences for system behavior.
+Feel free to copy, modify, or ignore any of the steps below to suit your own preferences.

 In **Apple Icon > System Preferences**:

+- General > Appearance > Auto
+- General > Sidebar Icon Size > Small
+- General > Recent items > None
 - Trackpad > Tap to click
 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)